 Further south, in the Šibenik archipelago, the islanders of Krapanj have a culture of snorkeling and diving down for the sponges that grow here.
-Tourists can look on, but you need a licence to fish and harvest from the sea, so leave the pickings to the locals.
-You could stop here during sailing holidays from Šibenik, such as the route south to Vis, or north to the Kornati National Park.
+Tourists can look on, but you need a license to fish and harvest from the sea, so leave the pickings to the locals.

 Just Dive Croatia